 You may be asking the big question, is Hemp an Adaptogen?
-And in this article, we’ll cover how hemp cannabinoids work to create homeostasis (balance and order) by activating the body’s endocannabinoid system (ECS).
+And in this article, we’ll cover how hemp cannabinoids are used to create homeostasis (balance and order) by activating the body’s endocannabinoid system (ECS).

 Firstly, the term adaptogens are referred to as “substances used in herbal medicine for the claimed stabilization of physiological processes and promotion of homeostasis.”